 July 10-31, 2019 – Kastellorizo

-Both Società delle Api’s residencies in Kastellorizo (GR) and Grasse (FR) offer a very peculiar ecosystem, by means of interaction between wild nature and overwhelming manmade infrastructures.
-Both are place where to observe new endemic breeds and habitats, which have been deeply affected by human impact, history and behaviour.
+Both La Società delle Api’s residences in Kastellorizo (GR) and Grasse (FR) offer a very peculiar ecosystem, by means of interaction between wild nature and overwhelming manmade infrastructures.
+Both are places where new endemic breeds and habitats can be observed, which have been deeply affected by human impact, history and behavior.
 The residency was based on a visual inquiry of these peculiar landscapes and their forms of life and it resulted in a series of photographs and a publication.

 Jochen Lempert (born in Moers, Germany, 1958) lives and works in Hamburg, Germany.
 Recent solo exhibitions include Izu Photomuseum, (Japan 2016-2017), Vancouver Contemporary Art Gallery (Canada, 2016), Between Bridges (Berlin, 2016) Cincinnati Art Museum (USA, 2015), Hamburger Kunsthalle (Germany, 2013), Lulu (Mexico City, 2013), Midway Contemporary Art (USA, 2012), Rochester Art Center (USA, 2012), Museum Ludwig (Germany, 2010), Culturgest (Portugal, 2009).
 His works are included in public collections, such as Museum Folkwang (Germany), Museum Ludwig (Germany), Sammlung zeitgenössischer Kunst der Bundesrepublik Deutschland (Germany), “La Caixa” Collection (Spain), Centre national des arts plastiques (France), and Huis Marseille, Museum voor Fotografe (Netherlands).
 In 2014, he was nominated for the Deutsche Börse Photography Foundation Prize.